data301-2021-summer2/group29-project/analysis/Analysis_task4.md

 ## Research Conclusion.

--  As per the data explored , having a BMI over 25 in America did not seem to be related with higher medical Expenses.
+As per the data explored , having a BMI over 25 in America did not seem to be related with higher medical Expenses.
 Although it was also found that more than 50% of Americans are either Overweight or Obese as per [CDC guidelines](https://www.cdc.gov/healthyweight/assessing/index.html).
 Evidence was also found for being Obese or overweight and having higher Medical charges.
 This relation might just be due to the fact since, a good percentile of Americans are unhealthy in terms or their BMI, they also happened to be the ones with higher medical Charges.
 Meaning it might be just due to chance that the ones with higher medical charges also happened to be unhealthy in terms of their weight.
 To overcome this research barrier on having too many Individual from one group , we would have to randomly sample the dataset, and obtain equal number of subjects from each group , and then explore the mean medical spendings of the groups.
+Even though the above table does show a linear relation , it is not strong enough to conclude our findings, as the p value (regression analysis of Scatter plot from tableau dashboard) is not significant enough.

--  A seperate analysis where the Medical Dataset was randomly sampled to have equal number of perople from each Bmi cateegory was also performed.
+​		A seperate analysis where the Medical Dataset was randomly sampled to have equal number of perople from each Bmi cateegory was also performed.
 Plots and data from that dataset can be found in my personal EDA file.
 In that file it was concluded that there was no linear relationship between a higher bmi, and higher Medical charged in American Citizens.

+​		Although i  was not able to confirm that i was able to sample the random sample correctly, as in i performed the right statistical technique to obtain the random sample.
+Thus no conclusion about the random Sample were made in my Final Analysis.
+Moreover I did present a Tableau dashboard of the dataSet in my own Analysis Folder.

+​		Anyone who wants to explore my findings even more , can find a way to correctly randomly sample from my initial data set , and then produce boxplots, violin plots , and regression plots too see if they can find any evidence of a Higher bmi resulting in higher medical expenses in the US.